Kawasaki Frontale

 Kawasaki Frontale (川崎フロンターレ, Kawasaki Furontāre) is a Japanese professional football club based in Kawasaki, Kanagawa Prefecture, south of Tokyo.
-The club plays in the J1 League, which is the top tier of football in the country.
-Their home stadium is Kawasaki Todoroki Stadium, in Nakahara Ward, in the central area of Kawasaki.
+The club currently compete in the J1 League, which is the top tier of football in the country.
+Their home stadium is Kawasaki Todoroki Stadium in Nakahara Ward, located in the central area of Kawasaki.

 History

+Establishment and earlier years (1955–1977)

 The club was founded in 1955 as Fujitsu Soccer Club.
 It was one of many city clubs that comprised the Japan Soccer League (JSL), including Yomiuri (later Tokyo Verdy 1969), Toshiba (later Consadole Sapporo) and NKK SC (now defunct).
-They first made the JSL Division 1 in 1977, only to be relegated the next season afterwards and would not return to the top flight until 2000, when they were first promoted to the rebranded J1.
+They first made the JSL Division 1 in 1977, only to be relegated the next season.

-The club co-founded the Japanese second tier three times under its three names: JSL Division 2 (1972), Japan Football League Division 1 (1992) and J.League Division 2 (1999).
+Professional transition and relegations (1997–2000)

-Fujitsu's club became professional in 1997, and changed its name – "Frontale" means "frontal" in Italian.
+Fujitsu's club became professional in 1997, and changed its name to "Kawasaki Frontale", which means "frontal" in Italian.
 The club old crest and colours are based on those of Brazilian side Grêmio, because both clubs have cooperated since 26 March 1997.

+The club joined the second division of the J.League in 1999 and went on to become the champion of the division.
+But in the next season, they sank to the bottom of J.League Division 1 and were relegated.

+Frontale would not return to the top flight until 2000, when they were promoted to the rebranded J1.
+But they were once again dropped to the J2 at the end of the season.

+Back to the top flight and AFC Champions League debut (2004–2007)

-The club joined the second division of the J.League in 1999, and became the champion of the division.
-But in the next season, it sank to the bottom of J.League Division 1, and was relegated.
-In 2004, they were champions of J2 and won promotion to J1 for the second time.
-With the former rival city clubs out of the way due to relocation or liquidation, Frontale began building its power base in the city.
+In 2004, Frontale crowned champions of J2 and won promotion to J1 for the second time.
+With the former rival city clubs out of the way due to relocation or liquidation, they began building their power base in the city.

-In 2006, they achieved runner-up position in J1, their highest league position up to that time.
-In 2007, this club attended the AFC Champions League, and made important success, as the first Japanese club for qualifying its group stage, before Urawa Red Diamonds.
-But Kawasaki lost in the quarter finals, against Iranian Sepahan, in a penalty shoot-out after two scoreless games.
+In 2006, the club achieved runners-up position in J1, their highest league position up to that time.
+As a result, they entered the AFC Champions League for the first time in 2007 from the group stage.

+Kawasaki made important success in the competition, as they became the first Japanese club for qualifying its group stage before the eventual winners, Urawa Red Diamonds.
+However, they eventually lost in the quarter finals against Iranian club, Sepahan, in a penalty shoot-out, following two scoreless games.